Jericho1060/sb-energy-management/readme.md

 ## Scripts

-If you are using 6 you can copy each of the folowing files on a single basic chip and plug them:
+Copy and paste these both scripts (line by line) on the two basic chips

 - `main.yolol` will manage the fuel chmaber rate depending on th emode you selected
-- `screen.yolol` will manage the display on the text panel
+- `selector.yolol` will manage the display on the text panel

-- `button1.yolol` will manage the press on the bottom button
+## Credits

-- `button2.yolol` will manage the press on the top button
+Special Thanx to Daveman42 for the help on the selector.
-- `higher_limit.yolol` will reset the value of `GenModeNB` to shutdown if it goes higher than the overide
-- `higher_limit.yolol` will reset the value of `GenModeNB` to override if it goes lower than the shutdown

-if you are only using 3 chips, you only need these 3 scripts : `main.yolol`, `screen.yolol`, `buttons_group.yolol`.
-The third one will regroupe the 4 that are managing the button states and the limits.

 ## Support or donation